DeanHeeger/Zoom-Clone/README.md

 # Zoom-Clone
-A Zoom Clone using ReactJS
+A Zoom Clone using ReactJS.

 Tech used:
 - React
 - Node.js